pandas-dev/pandas/doc/source/user_guide/window.rst

 Exponentially Weighted window   ``ewm``            ``ExponentialMovingWindow``   No                           No
 =============================   =================  ===========================   ===========================  ========================

-As noted above, some methods support specifying a window based on a timespan:
+As noted above, some operations support specifying a window based on a time offset:

 .. ipython:: python